miyabi/react-native-safe-area/README.md

 # react-native-safe-area

-React Native module to retrieve safe area insets for iOS 11 or later.
+React Native module to handle safe area insets natively for iOS 11 or later.

 ## Installation